Colin Archer: Legacy

-In the 1970s, Atkin's ERIC design was adapted to glass-reinforced plastic by William Crealock, and became the Westsail 32 and has inspired many imitations, so that the "Archer double-ender" style of boat continues to be popular to the present day.
+During the 1970s, Atkin's Eric design was adapted to glass-reinforced plastic by William Crealock, and became the Westsail 32 and has inspired many imitations, so that the "Archer double-ender" style of boat continues to be popular to the present day.

 The Argentinian naval architect Manuel M. Campos based his designs on Archer/Atkin and built Vito Dumas's Lehg II in 1934 in Argentina.
-Other of Campos designs have less draught that the typical Archer-type.
+Other Campos designs have less draught that the typical Archer-type.

 The Tahiti ketch is derived from the Archer-type.
 The Tahiti ketch is characterized by a straight sternpost, less draught and its small rig.
 The straight sternpost and hull shape make it easier to build.

+The 'Venus' yachts built by Paul Erling Johnson in the 1960s and 1970s are also heavily influenced by Colin Archer's designs.